Article

 How to do legal research in 3 steps

-So, whether you are a student still in law school or a seasoned attorney with years of experience, having solid research skills is crucial to be able to craft a winning argument.
-This is why it is so important to know how to perform legal research, including where to start and the steps to follow.
+Solid research skills are crucial to crafting a winning argument.
+So, whether you are a law school student or a seasoned attorney with years of experience, knowing how to perform legal research is important — including where to start and the steps to follow.

-Black's law dictionary defines legal research as “[t]he finding and assembling of authorities that bear on a question of law."
+Black's Law Dictionary defines legal research as “[t]he finding and assembling of authorities that bear on a question of law."
 But what does that actually mean?
-Essentially, it means that legal research is the process you use to identify and find the laws—including statutes, regulations, and court opinions—that apply to the facts of your case.
+It means that legal research is the process you use to identify and find the laws — including statutes, regulations, and court opinions — that apply to the facts of your case.

-Alternatively, lawyers may need legal research to simply provide clients with accurate legal guidance.
-And in the case of law students, they often use legal research to complete memos and briefs for class.
-But these are just a few of the situations in which legal research is necessary.
+Alternatively, lawyers may need legal research to provide clients with accurate legal guidance.
+In the case of law students, they often use legal research to complete memos and briefs for class.
+But these are just a few situations in which legal research is necessary.

-Before you start looking for laws and court opinions, you first need to define the scope of your legal research project.
+Before you begin looking for laws and court opinions, you first need to define the scope of your legal research project.
 There are several key questions you can use to help do this.

 What are the facts?

-Always gather the key facts so you know the "who, what, why, when, where, and how" of your case.
-And take the time to write everything down, especially since you will likely need to include a statement of facts in an eventual filing or brief anyway.
-Even if you don't think a fact may be relevant now, write it down because it may turn out to be relevant later.
+Always gather the essential facts so you know the “who, what, why, when, where, and how” of your case.
+Take the time to write everything down, especially since you will likely need to include a statement of facts in an eventual filing or brief anyway.
+Even if you don't think a fact may be relevant now, write it down because it may be relevant later.
 These facts will also be helpful when identifying your legal issue.

 What is the actual legal issue?

-You will never know what to actually research if you don't know what your legal issue is.
+You will never know what to research if you don't know what your legal issue is.
 Does your client need help collecting money from an insurance company following a car accident involving a negligent driver?
-How about a criminal case involving the exclusion of evidence found during an alleged illegal stop?
+How about a criminal case involving excluding evidence found during an alleged illegal stop?

-No matter the legal research project, you must identify the relevant legal problem as well as the outcome or relief sought.
+No matter the legal research project, you must identify the relevant legal problem and the outcome or relief sought.
 This information will guide your research so you can stay focused and on topic.

 What is the relevant jurisdiction?

-Don't cast your net too wide when it comes to legal research—meaning, you should focus on the relevant jurisdiction.
+Don't cast your net too wide regarding legal research; you should focus on the relevant jurisdiction.
 For example, does your case deal with federal or state law?
-And if it is state law, which state?
-You may find a case in California state court that is exactly on point, but it won't be very helpful if your legal project involves New York law.
+If it is state law, which state?
+You may find a case in California state court that is precisely on point, but it won't be beneficial if your legal project involves New York law.

-Where to start legal research: the library or online?
+Where to start legal research: The library, online, or even AI?

-In years past, future attorneys were trained in law school to do their research in the library.
-But now, pretty much everything from the library—and more—can be found online.
-And while you can certainly still use the library if you want, you will probably be costing yourself valuable time if you do.
+In years past, future attorneys were trained in law school to perform research in the library.
+But now, you can find almost everything from the library — and more — online.
+While you can certainly still use the library if you want, you will probably be costing yourself valuable time if you do.

 When it comes to online research, some people start with free legal research options, including search engines like Google or Bing.
-But if you want to make sure your legal research is comprehensive, you will want to use an online research service designed specifically for the law, such as Westlaw.
-Not only do online solutions like Westlaw have all the legal sources you need, but they also include Artificial Intelligence (AI) and other tools that can help make quick work of your legal research.
+But to ensure your legal research is comprehensive, you will want to use an online research service designed specifically for the law, such as Westlaw.
+Not only do online solutions like Westlaw have all the legal sources you need, but they also include artificial intelligence research features that help make quick work of your research

 Step 2: How to find relevant case law and other primary sources of law